 Now that you know what to wear, let’s chat about long flight carry on essentials.
 These are all of the long-haul flight accessories that you will want to pack in your hand luggage – things that will make surviving long-haul flights a lot easier!

 We already discussed the best outfits for long-haul flights, but there are a few more clothing items you should bring on your flight.
 In addition to the clothes that I wear as my outfit for long haul flight, I also pack a wrap, clean underwear and compression socks in my luggage that goes under the seat in front of me.

 My wrap is one of the most versatile items I travel with – and it is one of my must-haves for long haul flights.
-In flight, I can use it as a pillow, blanket, scarf or seat cover.
+In flight, I can use it as a pillow, blanket, scarf, head cover or seat cover.
 It is one of the favorite items on my Packing List!

 Airplane Essentials for Long Flights to Stay Healthy